 Like other regions of the world, Australia and New Zealand are facing a shortage of technicians trained to work with natural refrigerant-based refrigeration systems.
-That shortage is being addressed in part by manufacturers like SCM Ref Australia, a subsidiary of Beijer Ref, which offers nationally certified training programs for both transcritical CO2 systems and those using flammable refrigerants, including hydrocarbons.215 operates a mobile training facility for its flammable refrigerant program.
-SCM Ref New Zealand operated a mobile transcritical CO_2 training facility as of September 2023, which the company said has "reached over 200 contractors."
+That shortage is being addressed in part by manufacturers like SCM Ref Australia, a subsidiary of Beijer Ref, which offers nationally certified training programs for both transcritical CO2 systems and those using flammable refrigerants, including hydrocarbons.

-SCM Ref Australia, in partnership with the Superior Training Center and Danfoss, offers training in transcritical CO_2 system safety, repair and servicing.
+SCM Ref Australia, in partnership with the Superior Training Center and Danfoss, offers training in transcritical $\mathrm{CO}2$ system safety, repair and servicing.
 The company says it has delivered training to 148 technicians.
 The hydrocarbon training also focuses on safety, repair and servicing along with installing and commissioning systems.